rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Dispel Magic.md

 DURATION: Instantaneous

 %%CRIT: 20/2x%%
-RESISTANCE: DEX
+%% RESISTANCE: DEX %%
 %%TAGS:%%

 DESCRIPTION:
 Choose one creature, object, or magical effect within range.
-Any ongoing spell of level 3 or lower on the target ends.
-For each ongoing spell of level 4 or higher on the target, make an ability check using your spellcasting ability (DC 10 plus that spell's level).
+Any ongoing spell of 3rd circle or lower on the target ends.
+For each ongoing spell of 4th circle or higher on the target, make an ability check using your spellcasting ability (DC 10 plus that spell's circle).
 On a successful check, the spell ends.

 INCREASES: